tupynambalucas/image-compressor-electron/README.md

 }
 ```

-And then in the ipcMain it will compress and write the files in (./compress/) folder:
+And then in the ipcMain it will compress and gerenare a ***.zip*** file containing all images compressed:
 ```
 ipcMain.handle("convert-images", async (event, quality) => {
   const processImages = async (onProgress) => {